 If he could go back in time, the number one thing Martin would do differently is to hire sooner.

-Based on how many pet owners you are servicing and your budget, you can choose to hire full time or part time pet sitters that you can train based on your pet care approach and guidelines.
+Based on how many pet owners you are servicing and your budget, you can choose to hire full-time or part-time pet sitters wh0 you can train based on your pet care approach and guidelines.
 This will increase your ability to service more potential clients and grow your revenue.

 Depending on your location, you may be able to find potential employees through word of mouth, a community job board, or an online job board like Indeed.
 Workers who are passionate about animals are a must!

 As the remote worker community increases, it’s easier than it’s ever been to find a virtual assistant for day-to-day office tasks.
 An assistant can take care of the small stuff so you can focus on growing your business.